IrisChase/IVD/README.md

 ## And Other Stuff Probably

 This is by no means a complete overview of the features developed or in development for IVD.
-We haven't even mentioned the (working!) animation system or the ability to declare expressions (which is to allow for complex widget interactions such as scrollbars or sliders affection viewports, all defined within IVD).
+We haven't even mentioned the (working!) animation system or the ability to declare expressions (which is to allow for complex widget interactions such as scrollbars or sliders affection viewports, all defined within IVD), or the [C](https://github.com/IrisChase/IVD/blob/development/src/user_include/IVD_c.h) and [C++](https://github.com/IrisChase/IVD/blob/development/src/user_include/IVD_cpp.h) bindings...
 It is simply meant to give you a taste for the project.

 # What's Working?